Puffy Pastry Tartlets with Pickled Beets and Goat Cheese are a quick and elegant appetizer, perfect for the Holidays and other winter celebrations.

-I can also see us all making use of these Pickled Beet Goat Cheese Tartlets well beyond the holiday season.
-It will become one of those recipes that you can always count on it… an ace up your sleeve.
-Any party or celebration will be the perfect time!
+I can also see us all making use of these puffy pastry tartlets well beyond the holiday season.
+It will become one of those recipes that you can always count on it... an ace up your sleeve.
+Any party or celebration will be a perfect time!

 From my family to yours,

 - Shrimp Mini Pot Pies

 - Bruleed Pears with Prosciutto, Cranberry Sauce, and Goat Cheese"